enright/liftA-syntax/README.md

 There are a number of packages/repos related to liftA.
 This repository provides the fluent syntax  that I believe improves clarity when constructing asynchronous arrows.
 To accomplish this, it adds a significant number of properties and functions to Function.prototype.

 The "lifta" package of high-order functions (combinators) provides the underlying construction.
 Note that "lifta-syntax" itself requires the "lifta" package.
-There is no need to require both.
+If you are requiring lifta-syntax, there is no need to separately require lifta.

 ## Examples of asynchronous arrow construction with lifta-syntax: